In my 50’s I decided to learn to swim…

 Surely I learnt to swim as a child?

-I recall neither parents encouraging me to swim.
-Sure, I was taken to the swimming baths where I loved to do handstands in the water and gambol either backwards or forwards, but swimming was nothing more than a doggy paddle or floating on my back for as long as I could.
+I recall neither parents encouraging me to learn to swim ‘properly’.
+Sure, I was often taken to the swimming baths where I loved to do handstands in the water and gambol either backwards or forwards, but swimming was nothing more than a doggy paddle or floating on my back for as long as I could.
 I have pictures in my head of my dad doing a violent thrashing head out of the water front crawl kind of thing and my mom looking a picture of misery with a 1960’s style rubber flowered cap on, attempting some form of breaststroke without a single splash of water on hair or make up.

 The few swimming lessons at school involved widths of a very small pool with blown up rubber arm rings on.
 Each week the teacher would let out a bit of air and you would attempt to get from one side to the other without touching the bottom whichever way you could.
 Once you’d done this, their work was done.
 Somehow I managed to get my mile certificate aged around 9 or 10.
 The pool was really small and we were not to touch the bottom.
 I did it by swimming on my back using just my legs to propel myself and having an awful lot of floating breaks just to recover from the effort.
 I was the last kid in the pool and continued for what felt like hours.
 I completed it but no one was there to congratulate me and everyone else had gone home long ago.
 At least the teacher waited for me to finish.